cculver78/KEA-DHCP-Manager/README.md

 - Fetch leases and reservations from MySQL
 - Interact with Kea API for subnet and lease modifications
 - Dynamically adjust UI based on screen resolution
+- **NEW: "Status" Window**
+  - Check if the Kea DHCP service is running
+  - View % free and number of available addresses per scope
+  - Color-coded health display (green/yellow/red)
+  - If Kea is offline, you can start services via SSH (requires root credentials)

 ## Installation

 ### Prerequisites

 - Python 3.8+
-- Kea DHCP Server with API enabled
+- Kea DHCP Server with the control API enabled
-- MySQL database storing DHCP reservations
+- MySQL (or MariaDB) database storing DHCP reservations
+- SSH access to the Kea server (with `sudo` permissions)

 ### Install Dependencies